From North to South Brazil,

 The Amazon, a colossal tropical rainforest in northern Brazil

-How to evoke Brazil without mentioning the Amazon?
+You cannot discuss Brazil, without discussing the geography of the Amazon.
 The immense tropical forest upon which depends the ecological balance of the entire planet.
-This wide plain is crossed by the Amazon River, the longest river in the world whose gigantic basin covers nearly 40% of the South American continent.
+This wide plain is crossed by the Amazon River, the arguably the longest river in the world whose gigantic basin covers nearly 40% of the South American continent.

 Explore the page devoted to the geography of the Amazon